 To get your focus right, consider using a tool like my Product Vision Board to capture your idea, and identify assumptions and risks.

 Do Just-Enough Product Discovery Work

-Minimise the amount of time you spend on product discovery in order to accelerate time-to-market.
+Minimise the amount of time you spend on any upfront product discovery in order to accelerate time-to-market.
 You should aim to get a good enough product out as fast as possible, and then adapt it to the market feedback.
 There is no way to guarantee that the product strategy and business model are spot on, and that the new product or next version will be a success.

 But don’t rush the necessary work, and resist the temptation to jump start building the actual product.
 Explore the key assumptions and risks in your product strategy and business model by systematically testing and addressing them in an iterative fashion using, for example, observations, interviews, surveys, and prototypes.

 If you can’t confidently state why people are going to use your product, who those individuals are, what makes your product stand out from the crowd, and why it’s worthwhile for your business to develop and provide the product, then you are not in a position to build the actual solution.
 Instead, continue the discovery work (persevere or pivot), or stop and move on to another product idea.

 With all the product discovery work that needs to happen, it can be easy to lose sight of the most important success factor—the people who are going to use the product.
 There is no point in coming up with a smart business model and sophisticated user interactions, if you don’t understand the user needs, what they may struggle with, what works well for them, and what doesn’t.
 If the users don’t need your product or if they find it hard to use it, then you will find it hard to monetise it and achieve product success.